opentsg/www-opentsg-studio/content/docs/_index.md

 ---
-title: "Docs"
+title:       Docs
-linkTitle: "Docs"
+linkTitle:   Docs
-weight: 20
+description: Tutorials, Samples & Quick starts
 menu:
   main:
     weight: 100
 ---

-{{% pageinfo %}}
-The documentation is split into Project, Technology, Grants & Applications section.
-{{% /pageinfo %}}
+The documentation is being written and should be complete in Q1 2025.